If they’re staying home alone, equip your children with this information for their safety.

 Make sure your child knows how to set and turn off the alarm system when coming and going, and how to keep it set while home.

 Solicitors and strangers

-Talk to your child about never answering the door to strangers or telling anyone — in person or over the phone or online — that he or she is home alone.
+Talk to your child about never answering the door to strangers, including sales people, or telling anyone — in person or over the phone or online — about being home alone.

 House rules and sibling rivalry

 Discuss what is expected of your children.
 Make a list of household chores for each child so they don’t fight over who has to do what.
 Make clear rules about who is allowed to visit the house while you are away and where your children are allowed to go.

 Monroe Carell Jr. Children’s Hospital at Vanderbilt is among the top children’s hospitals in the nation.
 More than 500 physicians in 30 pediatric and surgical specialties offer everything from basic preventive care to treatment for the most complex pediatric conditions.
 Our specialists offer expert care close to home, throughout Middle Tennessee and beyond.